alexandrefresnais/FuzzBizz/README.md

 # Usage

-To use this tool, you need a program taking inputs from stdin and a corpusof tests (normally your functional tests).
+To use this tool, you need a program taking inputs from stdin and a corpus of tests (normally your functional tests).

 Create a folder to store the crashes found by the program.